Select your base

 Chirk Tunnel

 This short tunnel opens out at the end of the Chirk Aqueduct.
 It is 421 meters long, designed by William Jessop and Thomas Telford and is unusual for having a complete towpath inside.
-Boats cannot pass each other in the tunnel but fortunately, it is straight enough to be able to see if a boat is already inside.
+Llangollen canal boats cannot pass each other in the tunnel but fortunately, it is straight enough to be able to see if a boat is already inside.

 Pontcysyllte Aqueduct